-In this conclusion of the two-part trilogy, we’ll discuss Application Virtualization solutions, and what they can offer you.
-We look at solutions from Citrix, Endeavours Technologies, InstallFree, Microsoft, Spoon, Symantec, UniDesk and VMWare.
-We’ll also consider the question “is it a choice between Application Delivery vs Application Virtualization?” to reduce the cost to your business of application deployment.
+Taking a look at solutions from Citrix, Endeavours Technologies, InstallFree, Microsoft, Spoon, Symantec, UniDesk and VMWare.
+“Is it a choice between Application Delivery vs Application Virtualization?”

 The Virtualization Security Podcast on 9/16 was the first in a series of Virtual Desktop Security discussions we will be having.
 The special guest panelist was Bill McGee from Trend Micro who helped us to understand their implementation of Deep Security 7.5’s Anti-Virus and Anti-Malware (AV collectively) within the virtual desktop.

 Trend Micro’s product makes use of enabling technology within vShield Endpoint to provide offloaded AV and Anti-Malware scanning of virtual machines using only one set of rules and one VM to do the actual scanning.
 Removing the per VM rule set and processing that currently takes place within the VM.

 How can you run IE6 in a Windows 7 or a Windows 2008 environment?
 Looking at how to use desktop and presentation virtualization in comparison to application virtualization to deliver choice and options to your users in the desktop environment